Verbs in English

 Present Continuous

-The present continuous verb tense helps talk about things that are happening right now.
-It includes verbs ending in "-ing" like "jumping".
+The present continuous verb tense helps talk about things happening now.
+It includes verbs ending in "-ing," like “jumping.”
 For example, "I am jumping" means you are jumping now.
-You can also use it for things that have been happening for a while, like "I have been jumping for hours".

-Other common uses of the present continuous verb tense include describing ongoing plans or actions ("We are jumping because it's fun"), expressing your feelings in the moment ("I am feeling nervous") and indicating a change in state or status ("He is becoming more confident").
+Other common uses of the present continuous verb tense include describing ongoing plans or actions ("We are jumping because it's fun"), expressing your feelings at the moment ("I am feeling nervous"), and indicating a change in state or status ("He is becoming more confident").

 Present Perfect